bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fine-henry.md

 **Henry  Fine**  was an American  mathematician responsible for developing the mathematics department at Princeton.

 ### Mathematical Profile (Excerpt):
-* Henry was the eldest of his parents four children, having a younger brother and two younger sisters.
-* His brother John became the founder of the Princeton Preparatory School, while one of his sisters, May Margaret, became the founder of Miss Fine's School.
 * Fine entered the College with the intention of studying classics and he began to study these subjects as well as Sanskrit.
 * Halsted inspired Fine to turn towards mathematics.
 * After receiving his A.B. in 1880, Fine was appointed a fellow in experimental science at Princeton but, never happy with experimental work, he happily changed to be a tutor in mathematics in 1881.